PostHog/posthog.com/contents/blog/best-microsoft-clarity-alternatives.md

 1. **Easier collaboration:** As an accessible tool for non-technical users, FullStory facilitates collaboration between product, UX, and engineering teams by allowing all teams to access useful, reliable data.

-2. **Viewing user issues:** Support teams use FullStory to replay sessions to understand user hard-to-replicate problems, and identify bugs that need fixing.
+2. **Viewing user issues:** Support teams use FullStory to replay sessions to understand user hard-to-replicate problems and identify bugs that need fixing.

 3. **Improving conversion:** FullStory users like to combine funnel insights with replays of user sessions to understand pain points and improve conversion.

 > #### Bottom line
 >
 > FullStory is a big step up from Clarity, which is reflected in the cost.
-It's a good choice for large companies, especially those in the e-commerce space, but it might be over kill for smaller ones who want an inexpensive tool that does the basics well.
+It's a good choice for large companies, especially those in the e-commerce space, but it might be overkill for smaller ones who want an inexpensive tool that does the basics well.

 <br />